 An instrument's level is based on the lowest level of any input that is significant to the fair value measurement.
 Interest-bearing cash is an investment in a short-term money market fund that is valued at \$1 per share, which approximates fair value.
 Common stock is valued at the closing price reported on the active market on which the individual securities are traded.
 Mutual funds are valued at the daily closing price as reported by the fund.
 Mutual funds held by the Plan are open-ended mutual funds that are registered with the U.S. Securities and Exchange Commission.
 These funds are required to publish their daily net asset value and to transact at that price.
 The mutual funds held by the Plan are deemed to be actively traded.
 The stable value common collective trust is composed primarily of fully benefit-responsive investment contracts that are valued at the net asset value of units of the bank collective trust.
 The net asset value is used as a practical expedient to estimate fair value.
-This practical expedient would not be used if it is determined to be probable that the fund will sell the investment for an amount different from the reported net asset value.
 Participant transactions (purchases and sales) may occur daily.
-If the Plan initiates a full redemption of the collective trust, the issuer reserves the right to require 12 months' notification to ensure that securities liquidations will be carried out in an orderly business manner.
+If the Plan initiates a full redemption of the collective trust, the issuer reserves the right to require 12 months' notification in order to ensure that securities liquidations will be carried out in an orderly business manner.